 Transport documentation is necessary for providing instructions about your consignment to the carrier, receiving authority or forwarder.

-When you transport non-hazardous goods, you generally use a Standard Shipping Note (SSN).
+When you transport non-hazardous goods, you generally use a Standard Shipping Note.
 This gives port authorities clear instructions on how to handle your goods.
-The SSN can also be used for air freight.
+It can also be used for air freight.

 If your goods are hazardous, they must be accompanied by a Dangerous Goods Declaration.

-It's also likely that you'll use the Export Cargo Shipping Instruction (ECSI) when you export goods.
-The ECSI contains details of your consignment, including customs information and an allocation of costs.
+It's also likely that you'll use the Export Cargo Shipping Instruction when you export goods.
+This contains details of your consignment, including customs information and an allocation of costs.

-This guide explains how the SSN, Dangerous Goods Note and ECSI work and the benefits of using them.
+This guide explains how these documents work and the benefits of using them.
 It also tells you where to get these documents from and how to complete them.